Fried Jumbo Virginia Peanuts - ☺♥T

 I vacuum seal pound and half pound quantities of the peanuts to keep them fresh.
 I also purchase the thirty-five pound bulk peanut oil jug at Costco® and some eight ounce canning jars with lids and I made peanut oil a gift to be used with the raw peanuts.
 Finally, when I had the perfect frying and processing recipe figured out, I typed the recipe and printed many copies of it so that I could include the recipe with the peanuts and the peanut oil.
 It worked exceptionally well, and a lot of recipients raved about the great taste later.

 I like to use sea salt with freshly fried peanuts, and it is extra enjoyable because I take fine granular sea salt and crush it to the consistency of popcorn salt by using an old fashioned mortar and pestle.
-Most recently I have started processing the salt in very small containers with high speed food processors, similar to what I do to make powdered sugar from regular sugar.
+Most recently I have started processing the salt in very small containers with a Magic Bullet® high speed food processor, similar to what I do to make powdered sugar from regular sugar.

 Ingredients: